seangrogan/great_circle_calculator/README.md

  ## Change Log

- * 1.2.0 - If the user sends a point that is `decimal` data type, it will convert to a tuple of `float` types
+ * 1.2.0 - If the user sends a point that is `decimal` data type, it will convert to a tuple of `float` types.
+Updated the readme for clarity
  * 1.1.0 - Changed `haversine=True` as the default for [`distance_between_points`](#distance_between_points) as it more accurately reflects the small distance calculation I am using in my projects.
  * 1.0.2 - squished an error in the intermediate function.
 The number of errors has been embarrassing.
 I hope you won't judge me too harshly.
  * 1.0.1.post1 - includes a domain checker for `asin()` and `acos()` because rounding errors can cause the function to be out of range.